4.2. How the Postgres_fdw Extension Performs

 4.2.3.1.
 Versions 9.6 or earlier

-Similar to the sort operation mentioned in the previous subsection, aggregate functions such as AVG() and COUNT() are processed on the local server as the following steps:
+Similar to the sort operations described in the previous subsection, aggregate functions such as AVG() and COUNT() are processed on the local server.
+The process consists of the following steps:

 |